martinhbramwell/Meteor-CI-Tutorial/AutomaticDocumentationInTheCloud/doc/Configure_Sublime_Text_to_use_jsDoc.md

 #### Configure Sublime Text to assist with jsDoc annotation

-Now we add ```DocBlockr``` to Sublime Text.
-[DocBlockr](https://github.com/spadgos/sublime-jsdocs) goes beyond jsDocs and helps add documentation annotations for many other languages than just JavaScript.
+Now we add ```DocBlockr``` to Sublime Text.  <a href='https://github.com/spadgos/sublime-jsdocs' target='_blank'>DocBlockr</a> goes beyond jsDocs and helps add documentation annotations for many other languages than just JavaScript.

 Steps to perform :

  - Go to Preferences >> Package Control
  - In Package Control type : install package
  - Install 'DocBlockr'

 <!-- B -->]